 Normally a city’s bridges would not necessarily represent the most romantic spots to declare your love for someone, but that’s not the case in Paris.

-Some of the city's bridges have become a magnet for lovers from all around the world, who come armed with a padlock to attach to the weary railings, before they throw the key into the Seine river below.
+Some of the city’s bridges have become a magnet for lovers from all around the world, who come armed with a padlock to attach to the weary railings, before they throw the key into the Seine river below - even though it's strictly illegal.

-It used to be just the Pont des Arts and the Pont de l'Archevêché which were covered in the “metal graffiti” as lovelock-haters call them.
-But now it's spreading to the bridges over the Canal St Martin and it probably won't be long before we see them attached to shopping trolleys at the romantic supermarket Monoprix.
+Since they've been removed from the Pont des Arts and the Pont de l'Archevêché, this "metal graffiti" is turning up on the bridges over the Canal St Martin and it probably won’t be long before we see them attached to shopping trolleys at the Monoprix supermarkets.

 So if you are single and don’t like padlocks don’t go anywhere near a bridge.